Author: Iqbal Khan

 }

-Below, I'll show how each of these relationships is handled in the cache.
+The following example demonstrates how each of these relationships is managed in the cache.

-Whenever you have fetched an object from the cache that also has a one-to-one or many-to-one relationship with another object, your persistence code might have also loaded the related object.
+Whenever you have fetched an object from the cache that also has a one-to-one or many-to-one relationship with another object, your source code might have also loaded the related object.
 However, it is not always required to load the related object because the application may not need it at that time.
-If your persistence code has loaded the related object then you need to handle it.
+If your source code has loaded the related object, then you need to handle it.

-Below is the source code for handling the optimistic situation.
-Please note that both the primary object and both of its related objects are cached as one item because the serialization of the primary object would also include the related objects.
+Below is the source code for handling the optimistic approach.
+Please note that both the primary object and its related objects are cached as one item because the serialization of the primary object would also include the related objects.

 static void Main(string[] args)